 Here are some key ways to prevent eye strain and headaches:

-• Adjust your screen settings - brightness, contrast, color temperature, font size - to reduce glare and improve readability.
+- Adjust your screen settings such as brightness, contrast, color temperature, font size - to reduce glare and improve readability.

-• Use proper lighting - avoid working in dark/dim rooms or with direct overhead lighting that can cause glare.
+- Use proper lighting to avoid working in dark/dim rooms or with direct overhead lighting that can cause glare.

 Just be proactive in addressing factors contributing to eye strain and headaches through simple adjustments to your work environment and habits.
 Consistent self-care for your eyes is crucial.